General Orientation, Registration and Attendance

 Q: Are there special accommodations available for placement exams?

 A: Yes!
-If you think you need accommodations for the placement exams, please contact Disability Services at (207) 602-2815.
+If you think you need accommodations for the placement exams, please contact the Student Access Center at (207) 602-2815.

 Q: How do I sign up for housing?